Statement of Compliance with the QCA Corporate Governance Code

 Succession planning processes are under review.
 Where possible, the Group seeks to promote staff internally but where internal promotion is not possible, the Group uses external advisors to seek appropriately qualified candidates.

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours.

 The Board is committed to promoting a strong ethical and values driven culture throughout the Group.
 These values are summarised as follows:

-We understand that people need to enjoy what they do, and so we recognise those who demonstrate our values both informally and through recognition schemes.
+We understand that people need to enjoy what they do, and so we recognise those who demonstrate our values both informally and through annual staff appraisals and recognition schemes.